iorchard/burrito_docs/source/operation/graceful_node_shutdown.rst

 It uses systemd inhibitor lock to delay shutdown process when it detects shutdown event.

+The current k8s version of burrito is 1.24.14 and the graceful node shutdown feature is already enabled by default.

 But this feature is not stable when we tested it.
-And there are many issues about this feature.
+There are many issues reported on this feature.

 Here are some of them.